wix-incubator/teamcity-client/README.md

 # teamcity-client

 ## Introduction
-Teamcity client is a simple scala library which wraps REST calls to the Teamcity REST API.
-Use this library to perform different operations and get data from the Teamcity server.
-This version is tested with Teamcity version **2018.1.5 (build 58744)**.
-This library can be used also with Java but will require to use the **scala.collection.JavaConverters** when using the collections (see in the examples below).
+Teamcity client is a wrapper for Teamcity REST API calls for scala.
+It is a simple library that makes it easy to perform different operations and get data from the Teamcity server.

+Current version is tested with Teamcity version **2018.1.5 (build 58744)**.
+Teamcity client can also be used with Java but will require **scala.collection.JavaConverters** when using collections (see examples below).

-Teamcity API returns only a small set of properties of the entity when getting a collection of entities, we mapped these to Base{Entity}.
-You can use the id returned in Base{Entity} to retrive the full properties of the entity (by calling get{Entity}ById methods).
+Since Teamcity API only returns a small set of properties for each entity when getting a collection of entities, so we mapped these to `Base{Entity}`.
+You can use the `id` returned in `Base{Entity}` to retrieve the full properties of any select entity (by calling `get{Entity}ById` methods).

-TeamCity API collection entities conain a count property and a list property, The list property name is in single not plural, In order to stay as close to the API as possible, Teamcity client follows this convention.
+The collection entities of TeamCity API contain a count property and a list property, and the list property name is in singular, not plural form - in order to stay as close to the API as possible, Teamcity client also follows this convention.

-Please note that not all the API calls and objects are covered in this TeamCityClient.
+Please note that not all API calls and objects are covered in this README.

 ## Setup
-In you project pom.xml add the following dependency:
+Add the following dependency to you project's pom.xml:

 ```xml
 <dependency>